-At Black Hills Regional Eye Institute, we have vast experience treating a variety of retinal conditions in Rapid City.
+At the Black Hills Regional Eye Institute, we have vast experience treating a variety of retinal conditions in Rapid City.
 Dr. Prema Abraham and the other physicians of the Retina Center at the Eye Institute have extensive training and skill in caring for patients with many different types of retinal conditions, which allows us to offer a full range of retinal services to our patients.

 Treatments for Retinal Conditions

 - Treatment of Wet Macular Degeneration – Abnormal blood vessel growth causes leakage in the eye, leading to rapid vision loss if left untreated.
-Injections as well as PDT can help treat the degeneration.
+Injections, as well as PDT, can help treat the degeneration.

 - Treatment of Dry Macular Degeneration – Atrophy of the epithelial layer below the retina causes vision loss in the central part of the eye.
 Injections and vitamin supplements have been shown to slow the degeneration.